 - Design a Viable Sleeping Schedule

 Is your sleeping plan consistent?
 If you are to get quality sleep, then you must sync your internal clock with the outer clock.
 This means that you have to train your natural sleep-wake cycle to adapt to the right time to get to bed.
 If you inculcate this habit, then your body will usually respond to sleep when the usual bedtime reaches.
+It is also an advantage to invest in the best wake-up light available.

 Coming up with a consistent sleeping schedule will require you to sleep and wake at predefined times each day.
 The time you usually feel tired and ready for bed is the right bedtime, while the time to wake up should be after eight hours.
 Stick to this plan, and you will realize that over time, your body will internalize this schedule and that you will get sleep more easily.